mattmaron/se_scraper/README.md

 # se_scraper

-a very hacky attempt at a SE scraper for apartment hunting.
+a very hacky attempt at an SE scraper for apartment hunting.
 YMMV